Vinesma/.dotfiles/install/README.md

 Recommendations:

-- Set the virtual console keymap to `br-abnt2` if you're Brazilian like me.
+- Set the virtual console key map to `br-abnt2` if you're Brazilian like me.

 When the architect is done, chroot into the system and install `networkmanager`.
 Enable it with `systemctl enable NetworkManager` then reboot into the bare CLI system.